Inoxoft/whitelightning-test/README.md

 3. **Add Features**: Enhance testing capabilities
 4. **Update Documentation**: Keep language-specific READMEs current

+## ⚡ Main Repo

+WhiteLightning distills massive, state-of-the-art language models into lightweight, hyper-efficient text classifiers.
+It's a command-line tool that lets you create specialized models that run anywhere—from the cloud to the edge—using the universal ONNX format for maximum compatibility.

+## 🌐 Documentation & Website

+Need comprehensive guides and documentation?
+Check out our [WhiteLightning Site](https://github.com/whitelightning-ai/whitelightning-site) - this repository hosts the official website for WhiteLightning at https://whitelightning.ai, a cutting-edge LLM distillation tool with detailed documentation, tutorials, and implementation guides.

+## 📚 Model Library

+Looking for pre-trained models or want to share your own?
+Visit our [WhiteLightning Model Library](https://github.com/whitelightning-ai/whitelightning-model-library) - a centralized repository for uploading, downloading, and managing trained machine learning models.
+Perfect for sharing community contributions and accessing ready-to-use classifiers.

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.